Associahedra for finite type cluster algebras and minimal relations between $\mathbf{g}$-vectors: Structure of the paper: main results and logical dependencies

 is a realization of the fan~$\Fan$ for any positive vector~$\b{\ell} \in \R_{>0}^{N-n}$.
 Moreover, the polytopes~$R_\b{\ell}$ for~$\b{\ell} \in \R_{>0}^{N-n}$ describe all polytopal realizations of~$\Fan$. \end{coro:simplicialTypeCone}

 This gives a new point of view on~\cite{ArkaniHamedBaiHeYan,BazierMatteDouvilleMousavandThomasYildirim}, illustrated in \cref{subsec:typeConeAsso} for classical associahedra, that we then apply to two families of~$\b{g}$-vector fans generalizing the~$\b{g}$-vector fans of classical associahedra: the~$\b{g}$-vector fans of cluster algebras of finite type (generalized associahedra) in~\cref{subsec:typeConeCA}, and the~$\b{g}$-vector fans of gentle algebras (non-kissing associahedra, non-crossing associahedra, generalized accordiohedra) in~\cref{subsec:typeConeNKC}.
-We also completely describe the facets of the type cone for graph associahedra in~\cref{subsec:typeConeGA}, to which our strategy does not apply, as only the classical associahedron has a simplicial type cone.

 \para{Cluster algebras of finite type and generalized associahedra} (\cref{subsec:typeConeCA})

 We first consider the~$\b{g}$-vector fan~$\Fan(\B_\circ)$ of a skew-symmetrizable cluster algebra of finite type, with respect to any initial exchange matrix~$\B_\circ$ (acyclic or not).
 We provide the following polytopal realizations of~$\Fan(\B_\circ)$.